 The Malaysian payments market remains cash-reliant, but has high growth potential as it shifts towards digital payments.

-Adoption of contactless technology, e-commerce growth and the emergence of alternative payments are expected to boost electronic payments in Malaysia.
+The adoption of contactless technology, rising smartphone penetration, e-commerce growth, and the emergence of alternative payment methods are expected to boost electronic payments in Malaysia.

 Prepaid cards are increasingly gaining acceptance among Malaysian consumers, as they do not require a bank account and are accessible to consumers who do not qualify for a credit card.

-The prepaid card market registered robust growth in terms of number of cards in circulation, recording a CAGR of 4.1% during the period 2014-2018.
-The transaction value increased from $1.3bn in 2014 to $2.7bn in 2018 at a CAGR of 19.7% – a trend that is expected to continue over the next five years.
+The prepaid card market registered robust growth in terms of number of cards in circulation, recording a CAGR of 8.0% during the four years to 2019.
+The transaction value increased from $1.5bn in 2015 to $3.9bn in 2019 at a CAGR of 28.2% – a trend that is expected to continue over the next five years.

-The sharp decline in the number of prepaid cards in 2016 was most likely a result of the cancellation of inactive cards.
+A sharp decline in the number of prepaid cards in 2016 is most likely a result of the cancellation of inactive cards.
 Co-branded prepaid cards are popular in Malaysia.
-Maybank partnered with English Premier League football club Manchester United to launch the Visa Manchester United prepaid card, which is aimed at young individuals.
+For example, Maybank partnered with UK football team Manchester United to launch the Visa Manchester United prepaid card.
+The card can be reloaded with amounts between $2.42 and $2,419.50.